SkylineCommunications/dataminer-docs/develop/CICD/Jenkins/CICD_Jenkins_Examples.md

 We recommend combining this with quality control beforehand, such as executing static code analysis and running tests.

+> [!TIP]
-For information on creating a new pipeline in Jenkins see: [Jenkins Tutorial](https://www.jenkins.io/doc/pipeline/tour/hello-world/)
+> For information on creating a new pipeline in Jenkins, see [Jenkins Tutorial](https://www.jenkins.io/doc/pipeline/tour/hello-world/).

 ### Creating a dataminer.services key